What is business automation?

 - Implement real-time data syncing: Set up automated data flows between your website and other systems to cut down on manual work.

 - Monitor and optimise: Track KPIs such as process efficiency, error reduction, and revenue impact.
-Refine workflows continuously.
+Remember to refine workflows continuously.

 Automation tools are vital for modern business, but they work best when they’re connected.